awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_AnalyzeLogData_RunSampleQuery.md

    You must use the backtick characters for field names that contain non\-alphanumeric characters, but not for values\.
 Values are always contained in quotation marks \("\)\.

 CloudWatch Logs Insights includes powerful query abilities, including several commands and support for regular expressions, mathematical, and statistical operations\.
-For more information, see [CloudWatch Logs Insights Query Syntax](CWL_QuerySyntax.md)\.
+For more information, see [CloudWatch Logs Insights query syntax](CWL_QuerySyntax.md)\.